-- 1.1 Our Local Governing Body /Board of Directors are the Admission Authority for the academies within the An Daras Multi Academy Trust (ADMAT).
+- 1.1 Our Local Governing Body / MAT Board of Directors are the Admission Authority for the academies within the An Daras Multi Academy Trust.
 They set the Admissions Policy for individual member academies.
-All decisions regarding the admission of children into member academies are made by a committee consisting of the Local Governing Body (SSCA) and Board of Directors (ADMAT).
-In determining the Admissions Policy the member academies and the An Daras Trust comply with current legislation. - 1.2 St Stephens Community Academy (SSCA) Local Governing Body and Board of Directors applies the regulations on admissions fairly and equally to all those who wish to attend this academy.
+All decisions regarding the admission of children into member academies are made by a committee consisting of the Local Governing Body and Board of Directors.
+In determining the Admissions Policy, the member academies and the An Daras Trust comply with current legislation. - 1.2 Our Local Governing Body and MAT Board of Directors applies the regulations on admissions fairly and equally to all those who wish to attend this academy.
 The School Standards and Framework Act 1998 introduced a new framework for school admissions as of September 2000.
 This was later revised in the Education Act of 2002.
 Our Admissions policy conforms to the regulations that are set out in that Act and are further explained in the statutory School Admissions Code of Practice and the statutory Appeals Code of Practice.
 These were revised in January 2003 and come into force in September 2004.
-In writing this policy we have taken into account the Department for Education's latest Admission Code which came into effect from 2014. - 1.3 This document sets out to clearly state the following regarding admission to St Stephens Community Academy (note the two terms 'academy' and 'school' are interchangeable in this document and refer solely to St Stephens Community Academy): - Admission criteria in the event of over subscription. - The method of applying and the way in which the application will be handled. - 1.4 Throughout this document the following definitions apply: - "Parent" is defined as the parent/s or guardians of the child. - "Brother/sister/sibling" is defined as children aged 4 to 16, living in the same family unit who has at least one natural or adoptive parent in common, living at the same address or different address.
-Children living in the same household at the same address where their parents are married or live as partners would be counted as siblings, regardless of their actual relationship to each other.
-To qualify as a sibling a child must be on roll of the school in question at the date of application, allocation and admission. - "Looked after Children"/"Child in Care"/"Previously Looked After Child" is defined as a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) (c) has previously been a looked after child.
+In writing this policy we have considered the Department for Education's latest Admission Code which came into effect from 2014.
+Admissions Code 2014 can be viewed at: www.gov.uk/government/publications/school-admissions-code--2 - 1.3 This document sets out to clearly state the following regarding admission to St Stephens Community Academy: - Admission criteria in the event of over subscription. - The method of applying and the way in which the application will be handled. - 1.4 Throughout this document the following definitions apply: - "Parent" is defined as the parent/s or guardians of the child. - "Brother/sister/sibling" is defined as children aged 4 to 16, living in the same family unit who has at least one natural or adoptive parent in common, living at the same address or different address.
+Children living permanently in the same household at the same address where their parents are married or live as partners would be counted as siblings, regardless of their actual relationship to each other.
+To qualify as a sibling a child must be on roll of the school in question at the date of application, allocation and admission. - "Multiple birth siblings" are defined as twins, triplets etc. Where applications are received on behalf of multiple birth siblings or siblings whose date of birthplace them in the same chronological year group every effort will be made to offer places at the academy, which may mean allocating places above the Published Admission Number (PAN) where that is possible - Child in Care"/" Children who were previously in care" is also referred to as a "looked after child" who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) (c) has previously been a looked after child.
+An adoption order is an order under Section 46 of the Adoption and Children Act 2002.
 A 'Child Arrangement Order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - "Home address" is defined as the address of the adult/s with parental responsibility with which the child normally lives.
-The home address is that which applies at the time of application.
-Where children spend time with parents at more than one address, the address used to allocate a school place will be the one at which the child is ordinarily resident.
-Where children spend equal time with both parents, the address used will be where the parent receives child benefit for the child and/or the child is resident for at least three nights per school week.
-Changes of address occurring shortly after application, but before offer of places, can normally be taken into account if notified in writing to the Local Authority Admissions Team or the individual academy directly.
-Places cannot be allocated on the basis of intended future changes of address, unless house moves have been confirmed through the exchange of contracts or the signing of a formal lease agreement.
-A temporary address will only be used for allocation purposes where no permanent address is available.
+Section 14A of the Children Act 1989 defines a 'Special Guardianship Order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).